bcgov/platform-developer-docs/src/docs/training-and-learning/training-from-the-platform-services-team.md

 ## OpenShift 101 and 201

-The BC Gov Provate Cloud PaaS OpenShift 101 and 201 courses include a theory 'workshop' component, and a practical series of 'lab exercises'.
-OpenShift 101 is recommended for all new teams joining the platform.
+The BC Gov Private Cloud PaaS OpenShift 101 and 201 courses include a theory 'workshop' component, and a practical series of 'lab exercises'.
+OpenShift 101 is recomended for all new teams joining the platform.
 OpenShift 201 is a more advanced course for platform users who want to advance their skills in OpenShift.

 If the courses fill up, email PlatformServicesTeam@gov.bc.ca - preference is given to recently onboarded teams.
 If you’re unable to attend a training session, we will soon be offering recordings.